softwaregravy/pitchmaster/DESIGN.md

 - **Deliverables:**
   - A decision matrix for webscraping options.
   - Prototype demos for both relevancy scoring approaches and email draft generation.

-This detailed outline should serve as a comprehensive starting point.
-Please review and clarify the open questions to ensure all team members are aligned.